moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 Then, you'll want to create an endpoint in your application which will serve as a proxy for all the requests directed at Contentful's API.

-For this, you'll have to the file `pages/api/cms/[...cms].js`.
-This file and directory structure and naming is important because you'll want to receive any requests directed to `<hostname>/api/cms/*`.
+For this, you'll have to create the file `pages/api/cms/[...cms].js`.
+This file/directory structure and naming is important because you'll want to receive any requests directed to `<hostname>/api/cms/*`.

-This file will contain the following code.
-Here you will create the `proxy` server and, on each request, remove `/api/cms` from the request, rewrite the `host` header to the correct host (`cdn.contentful.com`), redirect the request to `cdn.contentful.com` and set the `Cache-Control` HTTP header of the response to `s-maxage=60`.
+This endpoint will create the `proxy` server and, on each request, remove `/api/cms` from the request, rewrite the `host` header to the correct host (`cdn.contentful.com`), redirect the request to `cdn.contentful.com` and set the `Cache-Control` HTTP header of the response to `s-maxage=60`.

 ```js
 import httpProxy from 'http-proxy';